seeralans/noty-vt/areas/nssde.typ

 ]<lem-z-sde>
 #proof[

-  This is trivial application of Ito's lemma.
-Since $sigma(x_t)$ is smooth, apply Ito's lemma to obtain
+  This is trivial application of Itō's lemma.
+Since $sigma(x_t)$ is smooth, apply Itō's lemma to obtain
   $
     dif z_t = partial_x sigma(x_t)^(tns)  dif x_t + dif x_t^(tns)  partial^2_(x x) sigma(x) dif x^tns,
   $<eq-dz-ito-lemma>

-  then substritute for $dif x_t$ from @eq-ito-sde into @eq-dz-ito-lemma and apply Ito's product rule.
+  then substritute for $dif x_t$ from @eq-ito-sde into @eq-dz-ito-lemma and apply Itō's product rule.

 ]